cormiertyshawn895/RecordingIndicatorUtility/README.md

 <div>
 <h2>Recording Indicator Utility</h2>
-<p>Recording Indicator Utility lets you turn off the <a href="https://twitter.com/applesupport/status/1454202118336811015">orange microphone recording indicator light</a>, making it ideal for professionals who <a href="https://cdm.link/2021/12/apple-added-an-orange-dot-thats-a-showstopper-for-live-visuals-and-it-needs-a-fix/">run live events</a>, <a href="https://telestreamforum.forumbee.com/t/x2hgw5f/orange-dot-on-imac-screen-when-screenflow-is-recording">record screencasts</a>, or use a <a href="https://www.globaldelight.com/faq/boom3dmac">system-wide volume equalizer</a>.</p>
+<p>In macOS Sonoma 14.4 or later, you can hide the recording indicator on external displays without using Recording Indicator Utility. <a href="https://support.apple.com/118449">Learn more ↗</a></p>

-<p>Recording Indicator Utility supports <a href="https://apps.apple.com/app/macos-sonoma/id6450717509">macOS Sonoma</a>, <a href="https://apps.apple.com/app/macos-ventura/id1638787999">macOS Ventura</a> and <a href="https://apps.apple.com/app/macos-monterey/id1576738294">macOS Monterey</a>.</p>
+<p>Recording Indicator Utility lets you turn off the <a href="https://twitter.com/applesupport/status/1454202118336811015">orange microphone recording indicator light</a>, making it ideal for professionals who <a href="https://cdm.link/2021/12/apple-added-an-orange-dot-thats-a-showstopper-for-live-visuals-and-it-needs-a-fix/">run live events</a>, <a href="https://telestreamforum.forumbee.com/t/x2hgw5f/orange-dot-on-imac-screen-when-screenflow-is-recording">record screencasts</a>, or use a <a href="https://www.globaldelight.com/faq/boom3dmac">system-wide volume equalizer</a>.
+Recording Indicator Utility supports <a href="https://apps.apple.com/app/macos-sonoma/id6450717509">macOS Sonoma</a>, <a href="https://apps.apple.com/app/macos-ventura/id1638787999">macOS Ventura</a> and <a href="https://apps.apple.com/app/macos-monterey/id1576738294">macOS Monterey</a>.</p>

 </div>